danielhros/AmcefToDoApp/README.md

 - mockapi
 - formik

-You can find deployed version here: TODO
-Have a nice day ☀️
+You can find deployed version here: https://magical-sundae-8c8af6.netlify.app/ Have a nice day ☀️

 ### How much it took me to finish this project?